 Does this mean we won’t use Microsoft Word/Excel/PowerPoint any more?

-No. Google Docs don’t have all the features of the Microsoft products and many College applications require the Microsoft products.
+No. Google Docs don’t have all the features of the Microsoft products and many University applications require the Microsoft products.
 There is no requirement to use Google Docs or Drive at all.

 So can I use Microsoft Word/Excel/PowerPoint with Google Drive?